 3.5.3 Graduate Fellows and Graduate Scholarship Awardees are not required to perform any service and are not employees of the University.

-3.5.4 Fellowships and Scholarships may be awarded on the basis of competitive applications and may be determined by merit and/or financial need, according to the provisions of the particular scholarship.
+3.5.4 Fellowships, Scholarships and some Graduate Research Assistantships may be awarded on the basis of competitive applications and may be determined by merit and/or financial need, according to the provisions of the particular scholarship.
 Eligibility restrictions may apply, including prohibitions on accepting other forms of financial assistance or employment.